 Returns and chargebacks are two unfortunate types of transactions that ecommerce entrepreneurs need to deal with.
-If you don’t enter and categorize them correctly, you could soon find your books out of whack.
+If you don’t enter and categorize them correctly, you could soon find your balance sheets out of whack.

 For example, if a customer purchased a $40 product and then returned it, the journal entries might look like this:

 You would send $40 cash back to the customer, reducing your revenue as if the sale never happened.

 A chargeback happens when a credit card company asks you to return funds you charged to a customer’s credit card.
 This happens because the card’s user has told the company that the charges on the card are fraudulent.